sthuy9804/msu-cse-outreach.github.io/index.md

 We are happy to acknowledge the following sponsors for their generous support:

-- [Ford](https://www.ford.com/): Spartan Girls Who Code (Fall 2021 & Spring 2022)
+- [Ford](https://www.ford.com/): Spartan Girls Who Code (Fall 2021 &mdash; Spring 2023)
-- [PathLight International](https://PathLight.org/): MSU x PathLight Coding Clubs (Spring 2022)
+- [PathLight International](https://PathLight.org/): MSU x PathLight Coding Clubs (Spring 2022, Spring 2023)
 - [IEEE Computer Society](https://tc.computer.org/tcse/): MSU x PathLight Coding Clubs (Spring 2022)
 - [ACM Special Interest Group in Software Engineering](https://www.sigsoft.org/): MSU x PathLight Coding Clubs (Spring 2022)
 - Laura Dillon, MSU x PathLight Coding Clubs (Spring 2022)

 ## Donate

-If funding permits, we plan to partner with the [Detroit Public Schools Community District](https://www.detroitk12.org/) to offer after-school coding clubs in several middle-schools in fall 2022 and spring 2023.
+If funding permits, we plan to partner with the [Detroit Public Schools Community District](https://www.detroitk12.org/) to offer after-school coding clubs in several middle-schools in fall 2024 and spring 2025.
 We are also hoping to offer international clubs with a partner in Turkey in the coming year.

 Your tax deductible gift will help sustain our current clubs and make these additional clubs possible!
 Ask your employer if they have a matching program to potentially double the impact of your gift!!